-50. In connection with the Settlement and this Settlement Agreement, the Plaintiffs and their counsel shall not make, disseminate, or publish any statement outside of court, including a statement in the press, that would denigrate or embarrass the SG Released Parties, or that is otherwise negative or derogatory towards the SG Released Parties.
+50. In connection with the Settlement and this Settlement Agreement, the Plaintiffs and their counsel shall not make, disseminate, or publish any statement outside of court, including a statement in the press, that would denigrate or embarrass the TD Bank Released Parties, or that is otherwise negative or derogatory towards the TD Bank Released Parties.
 Nothing in this paragraph shall prevent the Receiver or his counsel from reporting the Receiver's activities to the MDL Court, the Examiner, or the SEC; from responding as necessary to inquiries from the MDL Court or other governmental authorities; or from carrying out any of the Receiver's duties under any order addressing the scope of the Receiver's duties, including but not limited to the Second Amended Receivership Order (SEC Action, ECF No. 1130) or other order addressing the scope of the Receiver's duties.
-The Plaintiffs and their counsel will not make any statement suggesting that any entity other than Société Générale Private Banking (Suisse) S.A. was a party to the Rotstain Litigation and/or entered into this Settlement Agreement.
-The Plaintiffs and their counsel will make clear in any statement about this Settlement Agreement that identifies the parties to it that "Société Générale Private Banking (Suisse) S.A." is the entity that entered into the Settlement Agreement.

-51. In connection with the Settlement and this Settlement Agreement, Mr. Friedli and the members of the SG Suisse Executive Committee shall not make, disseminate, or publish any statement outside of court, including a statement in the press, which would denigrate or embarrass the Plaintiffs.
-Nothing in this paragraph shall prevent the SG Defendants from reporting their activities to the Transferor Court or the MDL Court; from responding as necessary to inquiries from the Transferor Court or the MDL Court or other governmental authorities; from taking any step they believe, in their sole and absolute discretion, is necessary to enforce the Settlement or this Settlement Agreement; from responding to any request by the Plaintiffs or any other person for discovery from the SG Defendants in any other litigation related to the Stanford Entities or any subpoena or request for production; or from discussing the Settled Claims, the Settlement, and this Settlement Agreement with their own officers, shareholders, employees, affiliates, current and potential insurers, insurance brokers, regulators, lawyers, auditors or accountants.
-Notwithstanding the foregoing, however, the SG Defendants do not have a duty to cooperate in responding to discovery requests and/or trial subpoenas (except as required by law) in the Rotstain Litigation or in any other action relating to the Stanford Ponzi scheme.
+51. In connection with the Settlement and this Settlement Agreement, the members of the TD Bank Board of Directors shall not make, disseminate, or publish any statement outside of court, including a statement in the press, which would denigrate or embarrass the Plaintiffs.
+Nothing in this paragraph shall prevent TD Bank from reporting its activities to the Transferor Court, the Smith Court, or the MDL Court; from responding as necessary to inquiries from the Transferor Court, the Smith Court, or the MDL Court or other governmental authorities; from taking any step it believes, in its sole and absolute discretion, is necessary to enforce the Settlement or this Settlement Agreement; from responding to any request by the Plaintiffs or any other person for discovery from TD Bank in any other litigation related to the Stanford Entities or any subpoena or request for production; or from discussing the Settled Claims, the Settlement, and this Settlement Agreement with its own officers, shareholders, current or former employees, affiliates, current and potential insurers, insurance brokers, regulators, lawyers, auditors or accountants.
+Notwithstanding the foregoing, however, TD Bank does not have a duty to cooperate in responding to discovery requests and/or trial subpoenas (except as required by law) in any other action relating to the Stanford Ponzi scheme.
 Any violation of the terms of this paragraph shall not be a basis to withdraw from the Settlement Agreement.
 The relief available for any violation of the terms of this paragraph shall be limited to money damages.